-- .611 Hand washing facilities must be made available and readily accessible to employees when it is feasible.
+- .5116711 Hand washing facilities must be made available and readily accessible to employees when it is feasible.
 When not feasible, and appropriate antiseptic hand cleaner in conjunction with clean cloth towels, paper towels or antiseptic towelettes shall be provided to employees.
 When antiseptic hand cleaners or towelettes are used, hands shall be washed with soap and running water as soon as feasible.
 Employees are to wash their hands as soon as possible after removal of gloves or other personal protective equipment.
-Employees shall wash hands and other skin with soap and water or flush mucous membranes with water as soon as possible following contact of such body areas with blood or other potentially infectious material. - .612 Information on the proper types, selection, use, location, removal, handling, decontamination, and disposal of personal protective equipment relating to blood and other infectious materials. - .613 Contaminated needles and other contaminated sharps shall not be bent, recapped or removed unless it can be demonstrated that no alternative is feasible or that such action is required by a specific medical procedure.
-Such recapping or removal of needles must be accomplished through the use of a mechanical device or a onehanded technique.
-Shearing or breaking of contaminated needles is prohibited.
+Employees shall wash hands and other skin with soap and water or flush mucous membranes with water as soon as possible following contact of such body areas with blood or other potentially infectious material. - .4377612 Information on the proper types, selection, use, location, removal, handling, decontamination, and disposal of personal protective equipment relating to blood and other infectious materials. - .713.613 Contaminated needles and other contaminated sharps shall not be bent, recapped or removed unless it can be demonstrated that no alternative is feasible or that such action is required by a specific medical procedure.
+Such recapping or removal of needles must be accomplished through the use of a mechanical device or a one-handed technique.
+Shearing or breaking of contaminated needles is prohibited. - .714.614 Eating, drinking, smoking, applying cosmetics or -lip balm and the handling of contact lenses is prohibited in work areas where there is a reasonable likelihood of occupational exposure. - .715.615 All procedures involving blood, other body fluids, or potentially infectious materials shall be performed in such a manner as to minimize splashing, spraying or spattering.